brennx0r/puppet-questions/logic-programming/logic-programming-questions.md

 Calculate the average cost of orders per customer.

 Once the CSV has been loaded into a data model, create a report file containing the desired information from above in either JSON or XML format.
 You may use built-in JSON or XML libraries, and other built-in functions like sorting & searching in the language of your choice.
 (This includes using pseudo code.)

+Ran out of time before I could flesh out the answer for this question.

+At a glance, I would like to use ruby and do something like:

+1. Create the tests for the requirements in this question (using rspec or minitest)

+-  Sort feature
+-  Secondary sort feature
+-  Cost cruncher

+2. Create the CSV file to be read in.
+Call it data.csv.
+3   Create the solution:

+     require csv

+     read in the csv
+     data.csv = CSV.read 'data.csv'

+     then use def for csv sorts
+     then use def for calculation